Requirements/Applying

 Where do I start?

-It is very important that you register/enroll for the IGMCS well in advance of your graduation date.
-Below is a guide to help you enroll.
+It is important that you register for the IGMCS program well in advance of your anticipated graduation date.
+The steps below outline the IGMCS registration process.

 Requirements

-The Minor requires a combination of course work from three disciplines - Computer Science, Mathematics, and a participating Science/Engineering domain (e.g., Chemical Engineering, Chemistry, Physics).
+The Minor requires a combination of course work from three disciplines - Computer Science/Information Science, Mathematics/Statistics, and a participating Science/Engineering Domain (e.g., Chemical Engineering, Chemistry, Physics).

 For students pursuing a Master's degree, 9 total hours of approved IGMCS courses are required consisting of 3 hours within the home discipline and 3 hours from each of the other two disciplines.
-For example, a student whose home department is Electrical Engineering and Computer Science must complete 3 hours of approved Computer Science courses and 3 hours of approved courses in each of the other two discipline groups (Mathematics and domain Science/Engineering).
+For example, a student whose home department is Electrical Engineering and Computer Science must complete 3 hours of approved Computer Science (or Information Science) courses and 3 hours of approved courses in each of the other two discipline groups (Mathematics/Statistics and Science/Engineering Domain).

 For students pursuing a PhD degree, 15 total hours of approved IGMCS courses are required, consisting of 6 hours within the home discipline and 9 hours from the other two disciplines (with a minimum of 3 hours from each).
-For example, a student whose home department is Physics must complete 6 hours of approved Physics courses and 9 hours of approved courses from Computer Science and Mathematics (with a minimum of 3 hours from each).
+For example, a student whose home department is Physics must complete 6 hours of approved Science/Engineering Domain courses and 9 hours of approved courses from Computer Science/Information Science and Mathematics/Statistics (with a minimum of 3 hours from each).

 Degree Hours required in home discipline Hours required from two other disciplines Total hours